StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/SPF_BUILDER.md

 push` even if your or third-party DNS servers are down.

 To enable this feature, create an (empty) file called `spfcache.json` in the current directory.
-If that file does not exist, the cache is disabled.
+To disable this feature, delete the file.
+There are no command-line flags related to this feature.

 The `spfcache.json` stored the cached DNS lookups.
 If it needs to be updated, the wnew file contents will be written to a file called